Updates:

 - Know how to recognize a harmful algal bloom

 BE CAREFUL: A harmful algal bloom is present at Hobbs Reservoir.
-Algae in the water is producing dangerous toxins that can make humans and animals sick.
+Algae mats in the water may be producing dangerous toxins that can make humans and animals sick.

 Davis County Health Department has issued a WARNING ADVISORY.